 • A red or brown-colored discharge

 A common misconception is that dogs with long, floppy ears are more prone to infections due to bacteria or hair buildup.
-This is not necessarily true – while floppy ears could sometimes be associated with an increased risk of infection, they are often caused by other external factors such as bacteria, yeast or breed-specific health conditions, like allergies and hormone imbalances.
+It is not necessarily true, while floppy ears could sometimes be associated with an increased risk of disease.
+They are often caused by other external factors such as bacteria, yeast, or breed-specific health conditions, like allergies and hormone imbalances.

-Verbascum, popularly known as mullein, is a potent plant with excellent healing capabilities that can be used to safely treat bacterial ear infections.
-While you might not like the prospect of having to manually prepare a healing recipe, it is quite simple to make:
+Verbascum, popularly known as mullein, is a potent plant with excellent healing capabilities to treat bacterial ear infections safely.
+While you might not like the prospect of having to prepare a healing recipe manually, it is pretty simple to make:

 • Grab a few mullein flowers and leaves, place them in a glass jar and pour olive oil over them.
 Alternatively, you can also add two cloves of freshly chopped garlic to the mixture.
 The adequate ratio is two cloves per 450-460 milliliters.